Find Affordable College Courses

 On average, medical assisting graduates from Waubonsee take out $17,164 in student loans while working on their Undergraduate Certificate.

-Lewis and Clark Community College came in at #8 in this year’s edition of the Most Popular Allied Health Services Undergraduate Certificate Schools in Illinois ranking.
-Located in the suburb of Godfrey, Lewis and Clark Community College is a public college with a small student population.
+Lewis and Clark Community College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a undergraduate certificate.
+It came in at #8 on the list.
+Located in the suburb of Godfrey, Lewis and Clark Community College is a public school with a small student population.

 Women make up 96% of the medical assisting majors at the school.